 The dye is sitting in your hair, and you’ve decided to go watch some television or get some chores done.
-Then it happens, it drips from your hair or the bottle spills, leaving your carpet stained and ruined.
+Then it happens, it drips from your hair or the bottle spills, leaving your carpet with a hair dye stain and ruined.
 Or so you thought.
 In reality, you might just be able to save your carpet.

-Where there is a stain, there is usually a way, and we have some great tips for getting hair dye out of carpet quickly and easily.
+Where there is a stain, there is a way.
+We have some great tips for getting hair dye out of carpet quickly and easily.
 Yes, it can be a little difficult to get out (it is intended to be permanent, after all) but that isn’t to say it’s impossible with patience and perseverance.

 Removing Hair Dye from Carpet: Step by Step Guide